NDZL/Z-GRAVITY-SERVICE/README.md

 # Z-GRAVITY-SERVICE
 LIKE Z-GRAVITY BUT WORKING THROUGH A BACKGROUND SERVICE.
 DOES NOT NEED DW CONFIG.

-run the service just sending an Intent
-The adb syntax is as follows.
+Run the app with the following adb command

-adb shell am startservice --ei GRAVITY_THRESHOLD 9 com.zebra.sensorsdata/com.zebra.sensorsdata.GravityService
+adb shell am start com.zebra.sensorsdata/com.zebra.sensorsdata.MainActivity

-where the number 9 is like setting the app sensitivity scroll bar rightmost.
-Any numbers between 0 (zero) and 9 are allowed.
+this in turn starts also the Gravity Service.

 To pass no number just use
 adb shell am startservice com.zebra.sensorsdata/com.zebra.sensorsdata.GravityService